GordonVi/win2s3/README.md

 ## Limits
 - This script is provided "AS IS."
 There is no warrenty or guarantee with this software.
-- Will not work with folders like:
+- Due to Windows file locking, this script will not work with folders like:
 ```
 c:\Users\EndUser
 ```